segmentio/segment-docs/src/connections/sources/visual-tagger.md

 Enable the Visual Tagger integration for the source you created above.

 1. Navigate to your source settings and click on the Analytics.js tab.
-2. Accept the beta terms and toggle to enable/disable the integration.
+2. Accept the alpha terms and toggle to enable/disable the integration.
    ![Enable the Viusal Tagger integration](images/steps-4.png)

 ### Tag Events Using Visual Tagger